BIG HEAD

 it stinks really BAD but its wonderful

-keeps away mozzies flies sand flies biting flys ants everything
+keeps away mozzies flies sand flies biting flies ants everything

 its natural and safe